Wipeout 3: Reception

 IGN named it the most accessible game of the series, and in 2007 the title was named the 92nd best game by the site.
 In 2021, Retro Gamer noted Special Edition as one of the best PS1 racing games.
 Despite generally positive reviews of the game, Wipeout 3 was not a commercial success.
+Programmer David Jefferies felt the game's poor performance was partly due to the franchise being European-centric, as well as releasing Wipeout as attention shifted to the next generation of game consoles.
+Despite disappointing sales, the franchise continued with Wipeout Fusion on the PlayStation 2.